Four of Diamonds: 2018–2020: Single releases

 In July 2019, they performed at Bristol Pride, and later headlined their first show at Borderline, London.
 In August 2019, they performed as musical guests at CBBC's Summer Social event and Manchester Pride.
 On 19 September 2019, Four of Diamonds released their fifth single, "Eating Me Up", accompanied by a music video.
 Spindle described the song as "empowering, raw and relatable", and featured it on their playlist.
 On 31 October 2019, the group released a single titled "Long Way To Go", accompanied by a music video.
 Yasmin explains that the song has a double-meaning: it can be interpreted as describing being lied to in a relationship or about the importance of self-acceptance.

 On 7 February 2020, the group released "Let Me Love You", which was followed by the release of "Superstar" in collaboration with Dutch producer Joe Stone on 27 March 2020.
 On 29 May 2020, Four of Diamonds released "The Writer" featuring Nigerian singer Mr Eazi, which Robin Murray of Clash described as "a neat pop burner with a taste of afrobeats".
-In November 2020, they released the song "Never Learn My Lesson" via Fascination after parting ways with EMI.
+In November 2020, they released the song "Never Learn My Lesson" via Fascination after parting with EMI.

 Members

 Lauren Rammell

 Lauren Rammell (born 18 June 1994) was born in Hersham, England.
 At the age of eleven, Rammell portrayed the role of Little Cosette in a West End production of Les Misérables.
 Before joining the group, Rammell attended the Italia Conti Academy, and worked as a dance teacher and at a supermarket.
-Her favorite artists include Beyoncé and Lewis Capaldi.
+Her favourite artists include Beyoncé and Lewis Capaldi.

 Caroline Alvares

 Caroline Alvares (born 14 August 1996) was born in London, England.
-Before joining the group, she studied Music at the University of Westminster.
-Her favorite artists include Rosalía and J Balvin.
+Before joining the group, she studied music at the University of Westminster.
+Her favourite artists include Rosalía and J Balvin.
+Since the group, she has released solo music under the stage name Caro Caxi.

 Sophia Saffarian

 Sophia Saffarian (born 25 November 1996) was born in Birmingham, England.
 Growing up, she attended Hallfield School and King Edward VI High School for Girls, both independent schools in Edgbaston, and also sang in the Birmingham Gospel Choir.
 Before joining the group, Saffarian was studying Bioveterinary Science at Hartpury University, in the hope of becoming a vet.
-Her favorite artists include Tory Lanez.

 Yasmin Broom

-Yasmin Broom (born 25 November 1998) was born in Stretford, England.
-Growing up, she attended Flixton Girls' School and Access to Music College in Manchester.
-She also performed at the Urmston Live festival.
-She is also known as Yasmin Lauryn.
-Her favorite artists include Cardi B and Jorja Smith.
+Yasmin Lauryn Broom (also known as Yasmin Lauryn; born 25 November 1998) was born in Stretford, England, and attended Flixton Girls' School before studying at Access to Music College in Manchester.
+During her early career, she performed at local events, including the Urmston Live Festival.

+In 2020, Broom, performing under the stage name Yasmin Lauryn, featured on “D.B.A.”, a track by Dutch rapper and professional footballer Memphis Depay.
+She sang the chorus while Depay performed the verses.
+The song appears as the ninth track on his debut album Heavy Stepper, released in November 2020.

+Her musical influences include artists such as Cardi B and Jorja Smith.
+In 2025, Broom gained further public attention as a contestant on the twelfth series of Love Island.